yera111/asbolsyn2/memory-bank/architecture.md

 1. **Web Service**
    - Deployed as a web service on a PaaS platform (e.g., Render)
-   - Supports both development (polling) and production (webhook) modes
-   - Uses gunicorn as a production-ready WSGI server
+   - Uses an ASGI server (uvicorn) for optimal async performance
+   - Configured with 2 workers to handle concurrent requests efficiently
+   - Direct connection between uvicorn and the aiohttp application for reduced latency
-   - Handles payment gateway webhooks for transaction confirmation
+   - Handles both Telegram and payment gateway webhooks efficiently
+   - Optimized for the asynchronous nature of aiogram 3.x

 2. **Database Service**
    - Uses PostgreSQL as a managed database service